 In the past, it was tougher to integrate off-page SEO into your website audit than it is today.
 Over time, Google has grudgingly provided resources for this, and SEO experts have developed insights that take away some of the mystery ... if you do things in the right order.

-Difficulty counting “all” the backlinks that point to a site remains one of the biggest problems in digital marketing.
-No matter what tools you use or how diligent you are, it’s impossible to get the same view of your link portfolio Google has.
+Counting all the backlinks that point to a site remains one of the biggest problems in digital marketing.
+No matter what tools you use or how diligent you are, it’s impossible to get the same view of your link portfolio that Google has.

 Luckily, there are tools that can be effective, such as: